FlavScents AInsights Entry for Naringin (CAS: 10236-47-2)

 8. Practical Insights for Formulators

-Naringin is valued for its ability to impart a natural bitterness that enhances the authenticity of citrus flavors.
-It synergizes well with other citrus compounds like limonene and citral.
-Formulators should be cautious of its bitterness, which can dominate if used excessively.
-It is often under-utilized in non-citrus applications where a hint of bitterness could add depth.
+Naringin is valued for its ability to impart a natural bitterness, enhancing the authenticity of citrus flavors.
+It synergizes well with other citrus compounds, such as limonene and citral.
+Formulators should be cautious of its potent bitterness, which can easily overpower other flavor notes if used excessively.
+It is often underutilized in non-citrus applications where a hint of bitterness could add depth.

 Citation hooks: FlavScents; industry practice